gdcc/xoai/README.md

 - Use native JDK HTTP client for OAI requests in service provider, extended with client builder and option to create unsafe SSL connections for testing
 - Add total number of results (inspired by GBIF #8)
+- Larger rewrite of how data provider works:
+    - Enable caching requests by exposing the resumption token to the application and making the pagination of results more explicit and comprehensible using a new type `ResultsPage`
+    - Extended, simplified and more verbose parameter validation for requests
+    - `until` timestamps are tweaked to enable more inclusive requests (avoid spilling milk with database timestamps etc)
+    - Extensible reuse of `RawRequest` and `Request` classes to create non-servlet based endpoints with in-tree verification methods now possible via `RequestBuilder`!
+    - Simplified filtering model for XOAI: easier to setup, default conditions provided

 #### 🏹 BUG FIXES
 - Sets now are properly compared, re-enabling `SetRepositoryHelper` to identify available sets
 - Many new try-with-resources to mitigate memory leak risks
 - The StAX XML components have been configured to avoid loading external entities, mitigating potential security risks
+- `from` and `until` timestamps are now correctly verified in data provider #25
 - And more...

 ## License